felixbarten/Requirements-Engineering/_includes/final.md

 #### 4.1

-The succesor of blackboard will be a system that is intended to be used by students and teachers so because of this I believe specialized form of i* modeling such as user requirements notations is a good fit for it.
+The succesor of blackboard will be a system that is intended to be used by students and teachers so because of this I believe a specialized form of i* modeling such as user requirements notations is a good fit for it.

 #### 4.2